Questionnaire: Questionnaire administration modes

+Questionnaire translation

+Questionnaires are translated from a source language into one or more target languages, such as translating from English into Spanish and German.
+The process is not a mechanical word placement process.
+Best practice includes parallel translation, team discussions, and pretesting with real-life people, and is integrated in the model TRAPD (Translation, Review, Adjudication, Pretest, and Documentation).
+A theoretical framework is also provided by sociolinguistics, which states that to achieve the equivalent communicative effect as the source language, the translation must be linguistically appropriate while incorporating the social practices and cultural norms of the target language.

+Besides translators, a team approach is recommended in the questionnaire translation process to include subject-matter experts and persons helpful to the process.
+For example, even when project managers and researchers do not speak the language of the translation, they know the study objectives well and the intent behind the questions, and therefore have a key role in improving questionnaire translation.

 Concerns with questionnaires

 While questionnaires are inexpensive, quick, and easy to analyze, often the questionnaire can have more problems than benefits.
 For example, unlike interviews, the people conducting the research may never know if the respondent understood the question that was being asked.
 Also, because the questions are so specific to what the researchers are asking, the information gained can be minimal.
 Often, questionnaires such as the Myers-Briggs Type Indicator, give too few options to answer; respondents can answer either option but must choose only one response.
 Questionnaires also produce very low return rates, whether they are mail or online questionnaires.
 The other problem associated with return rates is that often the people who do return the questionnaire are those who have a very positive or a very negative viewpoint and want their opinion heard.
 The people who are most likely unbiased either way typically do not respond because it is not worth their time.

 One key concern with questionnaires is that they may contain quite large measurement errors.
 These errors can be random or systematic.
 Random errors are caused by unintended mistakes by respondents, interviewers, and/or coders.
 Systematic error can occur if there is a systematic reaction of the respondents to the scale used to formulate the survey question.
 Thus, the exact formulation of a survey question and its scale is crucial, since they affect the level of measurement error.

 Further, if the questionnaires are not collected using sound sampling techniques, often the results can be non-representative of the population—as such a good sample is critical to getting representative results based on questionnaires.